JBlock14/BSP-TexturePack/.github/README.md

 ---

 ## 📦 Installation
 1. Download the `.zip` file from Modrinth
 2. Open Minecraft → **Options → Resource Packs**
-3. Move the `.zip` file into the `resourcepacks` folder
+3. Move the `.zip` into the `resourcepacks` folder
 4. Enable the pack in-game

 ---

 ## 🔄 Updates
-The pack is updated regularly to improve textures and fix reported issues.
+Best Saturation Pack is updated regularly to:
+- Improve textures
+- Fix reported issues
+- Support new Minecraft versions

 ---

 ## 📜 License
 All textures are created by the author.

-Do **not** redistribute, reupload, or modify without permission.
+🚫 Do **not** redistribute, reupload, or modify without permission.

 ---

 ## ❤️ Credits
-Created by **JBlock**
+Created with care by **JBlock**